SAP-samples/cap-hana-exercises-codejam/prerequisites.md

 * When the project opens in VSCode you should receive a dialog in the lower right corner that the "Folder contains a Dev Container".
 Choose to `Reopen in Container`
   ![Reopen in Container](images/prereq/reopen_remote_container.png)

+### Node.js Docker Images for Dev Containers

+When using Dev Containers, you might encounter different Node.js Docker images such as `buster`, `bullseye`, and `bookworm`.
+These names refer to different Debian releases that the Node.js images are based on:

+* **buster**: This is based on Debian 10.
+It is an older, stable release.
+* **bullseye**: This is based on Debian 11.
+It is the current stable release and is recommended for most users.
+* **bookworm**: This is based on Debian 12.
+It is the testing release and includes the latest features but might not be as stable as `bullseye`.

+In the context of Dev Containers, these images are used to provide a consistent development environment.
+You can choose the appropriate image based on your stability and feature requirements.
+For most users, `bullseye` is recommended as it provides a good balance between stability and up-to-date features.

 ### Dev Container Services